NatLabRockies/AdaptiveComputing/README.md

 **6. Set up Hero credentials (Hero users only):**

+Set Hero credentials as environment variables in your local shell session or in a local, untracked environment file.

-The Hero environment file will be auto-created from the template when you first use Hero functionality.
-To configure your credentials:
+If you prefer using the helper file, `adaptive_computing/hero_utils/set_hero_env_vars.py` will be auto-created from the template when you first use Hero functionality.
+You can then edit it locally:

 ```bash
 # The file will be created automatically, then edit it:
 nano adaptive_computing/hero_utils/set_hero_env_vars.py
 ```

 Replace the placeholder values with your actual Hero credentials (ask your Hero admin for these values).
+Do not commit secrets.

 **7. Run the tests:**